azme12/erp-order-platform-monorepo-microservices-/README.md

 ---

-## Deployment
+## 🚀 Deployment

-### Docker Compose
+### Docker Compose Orchestration

-The entire system is containerized using Docker Compose:
+The entire platform is fully containerized and orchestrated using Docker Compose, enabling seamless deployment and scaling:

 ```bash
 # Start all services